- Mission 1: Understand what differentiates this small, wealthy Gulf country from others in the region (ACCOMPLISHED);

 Food of Kuwait

-Gulf cuisine is markedly similar throughout; with mandi type rice dishes to be eaten with hands, foul medames (fava beans) often eaten for breakfast, kebabs galore and stuffed dates or kunafa for dessert.
+Gulf cuisine is markedly similar throughout; with mandi type rice dishes to be eaten with hands, bajila (fava beans) often eaten for breakfast, kebabs galore and stuffed dates or kunafa for dessert.
 With Kuwait’s heritage as a fishing settlement and coastal location, seafood is an integral part of local cuisine.
 There are two Kuwaiti dishes that I would like to pay homage to in particular; one savoury and one sweet.

 Kuwaiti Murabyan consisting of flavour-infused rice and shrimps stoods out among the crowd for me, although I did also enjoy the national machboos meat and rice dishes with a tomato-based sauce.
 Murabyan is particularly fragrant due to the sautéed onions, turmeric, coriander and dried loomi as part of the ingredients.